Nico Pino

-Nicolás Ignacio Pino Muñoz (born 21 September 2004) is a Chilean racing driver who currently competes in the FIA World Endurance Championship and in the IMSA SportsCar Championship for Proton Competition.
+Nicolás Ignacio Pino Muñoz (born 21 September 2004) is a Chilean racing driver who currently competes in the IMSA SportsCar Championship for JDC–Miller MotorSports.

+Pino is a member of A14 Management, overseen by two-time Formula One world champion Fernando Alonso.

 Early career

 Karting

+Pino at the FIA Karting World Championship in 2022.

-Pino began his racing career in Karting at the age of 8 in Santiago de Chile until the age of 13 when he moved to compete on the European and World karting scene.
+Pino began his racing career in karting at the age of eight in Santiago de Chile until the age of thirteen, when he moved to compete on the European and World karting scene.

 Lower formulae

-After Karting, Pino progressed into Formula 4, making appearances in the Formula 4 South East Asia Championship in 2019.
-In 2020, the Chilean switched to the British F4 Championship, joining Argenti Motorsport.
+After karting, Pino progressed into Formula 4, making appearances in the Formula 4 South East Asia Championship in 2019.
+In 2020, he switched to the British F4 Championship, joining Argenti Motorsport.
 However, following just four rounds, Pino left the series.

-At the end of 2021. he returned to single-seaters, racing in the Euroformula Open Championship round at Monza Circuit.
+At the end of 2021, Pino returned to single-seaters, racing in the Euroformula Open Championship round at Monza Circuit.
 Pino returned to the series at the start of the following year, where he would partake in three rounds with Drivex.

 Prototype and Endurance racing

 2021–22: LMP3 successes

 At the back end of 2021, Pino joined Inter Europol Competition for the final two races of the European Le Mans Series, driving in the LMP3 class.

-Beginning 2022, the Chilean would drive for IEC in the Asian Le Mans Series, where he and fellow full-time teammate Guilherme Oliveira ended up seventh in the nine-car championship.
+Beginning 2022, Pino would drive for IEC in the Asian Le Mans Series, where he and fellow full-time teammate Guilherme Oliveira ended up seventh in the nine-car championship.
 Pino then embarked on a complete campaign in the ELMS, returning to IEC to partner Oliveira and Charles Crews.
 Despite being disqualified from the opening round due to a technical infringement, the No. 13 crew went on a title charge, winning three successive races in Monza, Barcelona, and Spa.
 However, following a collision between Pino and the LMP2 of Mathias Beche, the team would be forced to retire after Oliveira experienced a late crash with a GT entry, leaving the team second in the standings.

 During the same year, Pino competed in two rounds of the IMSA SportsCar Championship, scoring a podium at the Petit Le Mans event with Sean Creech Motorsport.